salastro/statviz.py/README.md

 ## Dependencies

-The GUI is built using a Matlab or any other suitable software package.
+The GUI is built using a Python library called `PyQt6` for the graphical interface.
+The statistical calculations and plotting are done using `numpy`, `scipy`, and `matplotlib` libraries.
+These libraries are required to run the application.

 ## Team Information

-This project was created by a team of 2-3 students from the Communications and Information Engineering Program, Zewail City.
+This project was developed by a team of students from the Department of Communication and Information Engineering at the University of Science and Technology in Zewail City, Egypt.
+The team members are: SalahDin A. Rezk, and Marwan B. Ragaa.

-## Grading Criteria

-The project will be assessed based on the following criteria:

-*   **Completeness and Correctness of Deliverables (50%):**  All features function as specified, and all calculations and visualizations are correct.
-*   **GUI Design and Ease of Use (10%):** How clear and easy is it to use the GUI.
-*   **Report Writing and Organization (20%):**  The quality and completeness of the project report with proper labeling and explanations.
-*   **Comprehensiveness and Clarity of Content in Recorded Video (20%):**  A clear demonstration and explanation of the GUI functionality in the provided video.

-## Grading Notes

-*   The project will be evaluated for completeness, correctness, user interface, and report quality.
-*   No sharing of reports is allowed between groups.
-If duplicate reports are submitted, both reports will be given a 0.
-*   Late submissions will be penalized 10% per day, for up to 5 days late, after which, submissions will not be graded.

-## Contact

-For any questions or clarifications, please reach out to [insert contact information here]